H-4 EAD: How Spouses of Certain Nonimmigrant Visa Holders Can Work in the U.S.

 Note: H-4 visa holders can enter the U.S. with H-4 status and may accompany the primary H visa holder, for the same duration as the H visa holder.
 However, the H-4 dependent visa does not initially permit dependents to work, although they are eligible to study in the U.S.

-How Much Does the H-4 Visa Cost?
+How Much Does the H-4 Dependent Visa Cost?

 For detailed information about the costs associated with the H-4 visa, please refer to the fee glossary in our ABCs of Immigration Guide.